lotharthesavior/game-of-life-dojo-2/Readme.md

 # Game Of Life

-This is a version build just as a dojo, build with JS and PHP.
+This is a version build just as a dojo, built with JS and PHP.
 The rules are analyzed in the backend, and the communication is via WebSockets.

 This is how it looks like: